The-Devoyage/devoyage-web/subgraph/03-the-service/03-imports.md

 ## Importing Entities and Data Organization

-As the configuration file grows, the service file will bloat.
-Containing all configuration to a single file is acceptable as the application is small, but as it grows it may be worth separating logic into multiple files.
+As your configuration file expands, the service file may become unwieldy.
+While consolidating all configuration into a single file is acceptable for smaller applications, as your application grows, separating logic into multiple files becomes advantageous.

-Subgraph supports the ability to define entities in separate files, allowing configuration to be organized neatly.
+Subgraph supports the ability to define entities in separate files, offering a tidy and organized approach to configuration.

 ```toml
 [service]